 Article top media content

-It takes some class and stamina to be able to play European football into your fifth decade; UEFA.com raises a toast to the five oldest players to have appeared in qualifying for the UEFA European Championship.
+It takes some class and stamina to be able to play European football into your fifth decade; UEFA.com raises a toast to the oldest players to have appeared in the qualifying stages.

 "The ageing process is one thing I cannot stop," Zoff said when announcing his retirement from the national team a year after captaining Italy to 1982 FIFA World Cup glory at the age of 40.
 "All that I have, I have earned through hard work," the 112-times capped goalkeeper once said of his stellar career.
 The secret of his longevity?
 Perhaps the eight eggs his grandmother Adelaide gave him each day as a teenager after he had been rejected by scouts for being too small.
 Zoff's awesome staying power was celebrated in an advert for corn oil in the 1980s, with the memorable slogan: "Dino Zoff, 40, but he doesn't feel like it."

 The midfielder started his career with FC Andorra in 2000 but had to wait another 15 years to lift the first trophy of his career, helping Santa Coloma to back-to-back top-flight triumphs in 2014/15 and 2015/16.
 He won the third and fourth league titles of his career in 2019/20 and 2020/21 with Inter Club d'Escaldes, who beat his former employers to claim the Andorran Super Cup in 2021.
 Pujol won his 109th international cap in September as Andorra picked up their second point of EURO 2024 qualifying.